kestra-io/docs/docs/developer-guide/flow/README.md

 ## Flow sample

-The flow model is a yaml document describing how Kestra will schedule and compute your workload.
+The flow model is a YAML document describing how Kestra will schedule and compute your workload.

 Here is a full sample flow demonstrating the flow definition.
-The following code is a sample that use tasks available in Kestra for testing purposes.
+The following code is a sample that uses tasks available in Kestra for testing purposes.

 ## Flow Properties